IshikaBhola23/BlockChain-Land-Management-System/ReadMe.md

-# Blockchain Project Assignment 1
+# Blockchain Land Management System

 ### This project is a basic implementation of the consensus algorithm DPoS(Delegated Proof of Stake) in a blockchain for a Land Management System.